Phil Craig: Leader of South Africa’s Referendum Party

 38:11.29 – Brian David Crane

 And Depth brushes my stress.
 Yeah from that strength?
-Yeah yeah.
+Yeah.

 38:18.20 – Phil Craig

-They they they they they?
-Ah they can’t rely on the government so they become increasingly in inventitive increasingly competitive because the market makes them so they literally can’t survive otherwise and on the opposite effect you, you’re creating this class of people who just become less than you know, never build anything, never do anything.
+They?
+They can’t rely on the government so they become increasingly in investitive increasingly competitive because the market makes them, so they literally can’t survive otherwise and on the opposite effect you, you’re creating this class of people who just become less than you know, never build anything, never do anything.
 Yeah that because actually.

 38:30.56 – Brian David Crane